 Health financing system strengthened

-Capacity in procurement and financial management of relevant government entities for health strengthened
+Procurement and financial management capacity of government health entities strengthened

 |Geographical Location||Ulan Bator|